MarkGoncharovAl/4th_grade/Nucleus/srs.md

 ### Write data
 The user selects a location for the recording.
 The user specifies the data to write.
-The system writes to the specified location, if possible.
+The system writes to the specified location if possible.
 ### Read data
 The user selects the location and type of data.
 The system provides data for the specified location.